 Dashboard Development Canvas - A Step-by-Step Guide

-This article on the Dashboard Design Canvas was written in collaboration with Dennis Teekamp Gout (VisionBI).
-He further explains the benefits of using a structured approach, like a canvas, here.
+This article on the Dashboard Development Canvas is a collaboration with Dennis Teekamp Gout (VisionBI).

 The Dashboard Development Canvas